-Ok, this is not really a recipe, because for once I followed exactly someone else’s recipe.
-A couple of weeks ago I ordered for the first time the grain free flour mix from California Country Gal and I am not disappointed a bit.
-I had to wait a long time because first time I ordered I forgot to give my apartment number so it returned and was sent back again.
+Ok, this is not really a recipe.
+Because for once I followed exactly someone else’s recipe to make these lectin-free cinnamon rolls.
+A couple of weeks ago I ordered for the first time the grain-free flour mix from California Country Gal.
+And I am not disappointed a bit.
+I had to wait a long time because the first time I ordered I forgot to give my apartment number so it returned and was sent back again.

-A grain free flour mix that will help you transition to a healthier diet
+A grain-free flour mix that will help you transition to a healthier diet

-So, because I won’t share a recipe here, I’ll just post a list with the mix ingredients and the additional ones you need to make the cinnamon rolls:
+So, because I won’t share a recipe here, I’ll just post a list with the mix ingredients and the additional ones you need to make the lectin-free cinnamon rolls:

 - California Country Gal Baking Mix – you can buy it on her website (soon they’ll be on Amazon Prime so the shipment will be easier and will bring down the overall cost, my shipment to Dallas was quite expensive).
 Her ingredients are: blanched almond flour, organic coconut flour, organic psyllium husk, dehydrated sweet potato, baking soda, sea salt.

-- Pasture Raised or Omega 3 Eggs
+- Pasture-Raised or Omega 3 Eggs

 - Apple Cider Vinegar